datadryad/dryad-app/documentation/dryad_install.md

 - (Recommended) A ruby version manager such as [rbenv](https://github.com/rbenv/rbenv) or [rvm](https://rvm.io/)
 - The [bare Dryad application](https://github.com/CDL-Dryad/dryad) cloned from github
 - The [stash](https://github.com/CDL-Dryad/stash) repository cloned from github
-- A separate directory of configuration files called *dryad-config* which you can start by cloning [dryad-config-example](https://github.com/CDL-Dryad/dryad-config-example) and modifying to fit your settings.

 You'll also need the following components installed either on the same server or on separate servers for all the application features to work: